 I couldn’t ride the subway.
 Or take in a show.
 Or go out to eat.
 I couldn’t find disinfectant or toilet paper.
 I couldn’t go to the grocery store without standing in line.
 And I couldn’t not be afraid.

 But as New York City has re-opened in phases the city still lacks its usual luster, its usual energy, its usual pizazz.
 It’s a bit like she’s a shell of herself.
+Some schools are open; other remains shut.
+Indoor dining has limited capacity.
+Outdoor dining just doesn’t feel the same and comes with a host of restrictions as well.

 While I’ve made some attempts to take advantage of the “reopening” I still feel a sense of fear about going much beyond my own neighborhood.
 And with the heat of summer I’ve stopped my long walks and my walks into Manhattan for now.